Our programs

 Tuning in to Kids teaches parents and carers to:

-• notice children’s emotions before they become overwhelmed
+• Notice children’s emotions before they become overwhelmed

-• accept, validate and empathise with their child’s emotions
+• Accept, validate and empathise with their child’s emotions

-• help their child reflect upon or name their emotions
+• Help their child reflect upon or name their emotions

-• assist the child to work through the emotion
+• Assist the child to work through the emotion

-• help their child problem solve if necessary.
+• Help their child problem solve if necessary

 Tuning in to Kids® was originally developed by Professor Sophie Havighurst and Ann Harley in 1999 and is evidence based.
 A number of randomised controlled trials and pilot studies have been conducted by our team as well as researchers in different countries around the world.
 See our research for further information.